 Make sure your job description that drives the job posting is current and accurately reflects the skills needed for the position.
 If it doesn’t, you’ll likely end up having to sort through resumes from applicants who fall short of your requirements, thus prolonging the hiring process.

 Do as much as you can in advance

-Stay in touch with your top candidates
+Stay in touch with top candidates

-Realize the perfect person may not exist
+Recognize that the perfect candidate may not exist

 Get expert staffing assistance